aya-thafer2/Mastering-JavaScript-in-20-Days/Day7.md

 ## Functions & Callbacks

-We could generalize our function - So we pass in our specific instruction only when we run copyArrayAndManipulate!
+We could generalize our function - So we pass in our specific instruction only when we run `copyArrayAndManipulate`!

 ```javaScript
 function copyArrayAndManipulate(array, instructions) {